ositano/mastercard_community_pass_flutter_wrapper/docs/getting-started/add-the-wrapper.md

 ## 5.2 Pre-requisites

 1. Completed the sections 1, 2, 3 and 4 of this guide
-2. The Flutter plugin, which is accessible via the [CP Assets](https://developer.mastercard.com/cp-kernel-integration-api/documentation/cp-assets/cp-assets-request/) Request.
+2. A stable version of the Community Pass Flutter Wrapper, which is accessible via the [CP Assets Request](https://developer.mastercard.com/cp-kernel-integration-api/documentation/cp-assets/cp-assets-request/).
 We will show you how to add the library to your project.

 ```
 NOTE: Please note that you will need to create a developer account and request access to the library file